BifrostMCP

 AI coding tools have a fundamental information problem.
 They read text files, infer structure from symbols and naming, and make educated guesses about what calls what and where things are defined.
 VS Code already knows all of this exactly.
 Every time you hit go-to-definition or find-all-references, the language server answers in milliseconds with precise, type-checked answers.
 That information just was not accessible to AI tools.

 BifrostMCP is a VS Code extension that acts as an MCP server, bridging that gap.
-It exposes language server features directly to any AI tool that supports the Model Context Protocol: go-to-definition, find-all-references, get-hover-info, rename-symbol, get-call-hierarchy, find-implementations, get-completions, and about a dozen others.
+It exposes language server features directly to any AI tool that supports the Model Context Protocol: go-to-definition, find-all-references, get-hover-info, rename-symbol, and about a dozen others.
 Instead of an AI guessing where a function is defined or what implements an interface, it can ask VS Code and get the exact answer.

 Adoption without marketing